2018 Course Schedule and Descriptions

-- Law students may earn a maximum of 2 academic credits and are subject to ABA Standard 310 requiring 30 hours per credit of outside work.
+- JD and LL.M. students may earn a maximum of 2 academic credits and are subject to ABA Standard 310 requiring 30 hours outside work in addition to classroom time.

-Learn what you need to know about U.S. institutions and laws on bribery, fraud, and anti-money laundering, access to information, conflicts of interest, asset disclosure, gifts and political contributions, whistleblower protection, and other accountability and oversight mechanisms.
+Experts in US law analyze criminal laws on bribery, fraud, honest services and money laundering and their enforcement as well as preventive measures on access to information, conflicts of interest, asset disclosure, gifts and political finance, whistleblower protection, and other accountability and oversight mechanisms.

-Learn from World Bank investigators and private sector defense counsel about new approaches to corruption, red flag identification and mitigation, sanctions, asset recovery and how referrals to law enforcement authorities are changing the game.
+Learn from World Bank investigators and private sector defense counsel about corruption-risk identification and mitigation in public contracting; get the latest on MDB sanctions and appeals processes and learn how cooperation and referrals among law enforcement authorities are changing the game.

 Site Visits & Special Guest Speakers

 Site visits complement curriculum with lectures at the World Bank, Organization of American States and other organizations involved in the anti-corruption movement.
 There will be program-wide opportunities for all participants to hear from special guest speakers on relevant topics and to engage with other program participants and lecturers to foster connections across geographic and substantive backgrounds.
 A Certificate Ceremony will conclude the program.

 Special guest speakers have included Stewart Bowen, Former Special Inspector General for Iraq Reconstruction; Lanny Breuer, former Assistant Attorney General; Drago Kos, OECD Working Group Chairman; Thomas Malinowski, Assistant Secretary of State for Democracy and Human Rights; and the Honorable Richard Thornburgh, US Department of Justice, among others.